cchas/redoc/README.md

 2. Edit inc/settings.php with your data.

-3. Edit spec_list.json with your api files.
+3. Edit spec_list.json with your openapi spec files.

 4. Visit your server in a web browser